kylechau123/Startup-MatchMaker/README.md

 The application should now be running on port 3000.

 Special Thanks
 Shout out to the awesome Instructors and TAs who worked with me through numerous challenges.
-These individuals include: Diego, Enrique Gomes, and Erik Hoverstein.
+These individuals include: Diego, Enrique Gomes, Joem Casusi, and Erik Hoverstein.

 Authors
 Lavell Juan <br>